 And so now, a few months later I’ve dug up some of the old pics of the East Indian dishes that my mom makes, with her special twist, especially her spicy chicken tope.

 Here they are.
-No, I’m not going to write the recipes down.
-Just find any East Indian ‘aunty’ or ‘uncle’ (as they’re lovingly called’) and they should tell you.
+Some of our favorite East Indian recipes.
+For the ones we’ve not added here yet, just find any East Indian ‘aunty’ or ‘uncle’ (as they’re lovingly called’) and they should tell you.
 If you can’t find any, well, it’s probably because we are disappearing, isn’t it?
 If you find them, and they don’t tell you the recipe, let me know and I’ll write them down the next time.

 And no, I haven’t found the time to take pics of tongue moile or other recipes yet.
 So if any of you nice ‘aunties’ would love to talk about them please ping me.